Veriflite/portal-api/README.md

-# Veriflite Portal 0.1-4-g40e9283 documentation
+# Veriflite Portal 0.1-6-gb6d1a2f documentation

 * Specification ID: `https://github.com/veriflite/portal-api`
 * Email support: [john@veriflite.com](mailto:john@veriflite.com)

-The Veriflite Portal enables developers to access Veriflite's Time of Flight data through websockets and create custom applications that interact with the Veriflite bounce data.
+The Veriflite Portal allows developers direct access to Veriflite's Time of Flight data, to create custom applications on top of the Veriflite platform.

-The latest API documentation can be found at 'https://veriflite.github.io/portal-api'.
+The Portal uses websockets for communication and has three endpoints available: /raw, /flight, and /sensor.
+The /raw endpoint publishes unprocessed bounce data, while the /flight endpoint publishes processed data.
+The /sensor endpoint responds to requests for information about the active sensors.

+To get started you can use a tool such as websocat, available at https://github.com/vi/websocat, to connect to the endpoints.
+For example to observe raw bounce data, start the Veriflite app and go to Labs -> Portal; then on your PC, substituting for the IP address displayed in the Portal, run the following command and you should see a stream of bounce events depending on the activity on your trampoline:

+    websocat ws://192.168.1.95:4651/raw

+There are also some simple example Python projects available at https://github.com/Veriflite/Portal-Demo that demonstrate how to receive Veriflite data.

+Please let us know if you're trying the Portal out, we are keen to hear how you get on!

 ## Table of Contents